OlayinkaPeter/LLM-Deployment-Config/README.md

 <br>

-Here's a breakdown of what the code does:
+Here's a breakdown of what app.py does:

 1. The code imports necessary libraries, including FastAPI, TensorFlow, Hugging Face Transformers,